EemanAbbasi/social_transmission_microbiome-/README.md

 ## Plotting (Optional)

 Visualizations:
-- Generates line plots to visualize the relationships between Number of Hosts, DEG (Degree), and diversity metrics such as host microbial gamma, beta and alpha diversity, extinctio and colonization rates).
+- Generates line plots to visualize the relationships between Number of Hosts, DEG (Degree), and diversity metrics such as host microbial gamma, beta, alpha diversity, and extinction and colonization rates).
 - Creates FacetGrid plots to display how diversity metrics change across different PN (probability of inherited connection) and PR (probability of random) values.

 ---